webpy/webpy.github.com/form.md

     $:form.render()
     <input type="submit" />    </form>

-### Form Features
+## Form Features
-The forms support several additional attributes.
-For example:

-    myform = form.Form(
-        form.textbox("firstname",
-            form.notnull, #put validators first followed by optional attributes class_="textEntry", #gives a class name to the text box -- note the underscore pre="pre", #directly before the text box
-            post="post", #directly after the text box
-            description="please enter your name", #describes field, defaults to form name ("firstname") value="bob", #default value
-            id="nameid", #specify the id
-        )

-In addition to the attributes above, any html attributes can be entered in the same manner.
-For example:

-    myform2 = form.Form(
-        form.textbox('phonenumber',
-            size="12",
-            maxlength="12"        )
-    )

-In addition to validation on individual inputs, form.py supports entire form validation which allows comparisons of fields.
+In addition individual input validators, form.py supports entire form validation which allows comparisons of fields.
 The validators get passed as a list as the variable 'validators'.
 For example:

     signup = form.Form(
         form.Textbox('username'),